 Examining student experiences in STEM curricular and co-curricular spaces

-A group of instructors work with students We are broadly interested in investigating student experiences in and perceptions of various STEM curricular and co-curricular spaces.
+We are broadly interested in investigating student experiences in and perceptions of various STEM curricular and co-curricular spaces.
 These include projects that examine student motivations and barriers to STEM courses’ office hours, explore how different STEM students perceive and experience academic advising, and investigate the impact of non-STEM secondary fields on STEM majors’ STEM identity.
+A NSF Improving Undergraduate STEM Education grant, in collaboration with a consortium of other Southern California colleges and universities, is supporting our research into ways to better support student engagement in STEM course office hours.

 Exploring student affect and learning